 Liturgical or Sunday Mass Ministry

 Share your musical gifts by becoming a cantor, chapel singer, or instrumentalist.
 This group meets every Sunday morning for rehearsal prior to 10:30 a.m.
 Sunday mass.
-Help make ceremonies even more special as a celebration singer.
-This group prepares for special celebrations that occur periodically throughout the year.
+Help make ceremonies even more special as a celebration singer for for special events throughout the year.
 Contact Bex Gaunt to sign-up.

 Programs and Events